knowit/snappysense/aws/IOT-THINGS.md

 _This file will contain secrets and must not be checked into github._

+Add the necessary information to the new file as described in the comments:
+* The `mqtt-id` shall be the name of the device, `snp_x_y_no_z`, as chosen above.
+* The `mqtt-class` shall typically be the class name you gave the device in AWS IoT
+* Usually `mqtt-use-tls` is `1` and `mqtt-auth` is `x509`
+* The `mqtt-endpoint-host` is obtained by going to AWS IoT, clicking on Settings on the left, and copying out the "Endpoint" URL
+* The `mqtt-endpoint-port` can be blank or 8883
-Add the necessary information to the new file as described in the comments.
-The `mqtt-id` shall be the name of the device, `snp_x_y_no_z`, as chosen above.
-The device certificate, private key, and root cert must be the ones downloaded.
+* The device certificate, private key, and root cert must be the ones downloaded.

-The WiFi information in the config file is optional (all three networks) and can be configured by the end-user.
+The WiFi information in the config file is optional (all three networks) and can be configured later by the end-user.
 However it may be useful to configure one network here to allow for factory testing.

-The location information is also optional and can be configured by the end-user.

 Once the file is complete, save it.